 TBA | - | TBA |

-The summer school will take place in Tampere, home to Tampere University.
+The summer school will take place in Tampere, at Tampere University.